delta-io/delta/flink/README.md

 ### Known limitations

 - The current version only supports Flink `Datastream` API.
-Support for Flink Table API / SQL, along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore, are planned to be added in the next releases.
+Support for Flink Table API / SQL, along with Flink Catalog's implementation for storing Delta table's metadata in an external metastore, are planned to be added in a future release.
-- The current version only provides Delta Lake's transactional guarantees for tables stored on HDFS and Microsoft Azure Storage.
+- For GCP Object Storage, the current version only supports reading.
+Writing to GCP Object Storage is not supported.
+This is due to Flink not supporting recoverable writes to GCS, which was added in Flink [1.15](https://issues.apache.org/jira/browse/FLINK-11838).
+- For AWS S3 storage, in order to ensure concurrent transactional writes from different clusters, use [multiclass configuration guidelines](https://docs.delta.io/latest/delta-storage.html#multi-cluster-setup).
+Please see [example](#3-sink-creation-with-multi-cluster-support-for-delta-standalone) for how to use this configuration in Flink Delta Sink.

 ## Delta Sink